The Lightspeed company is located in the UK, but they provide support for places like the US, Canada, Netherlands and Germany.

 There’s more to running a successful online business than learning how to manage your inventory and resources.
 Today’ss customers are looking for companies that know how to deliver the best possible experiences.
 That’s why Lightspeed Ecommerce comes with a selection of customer management tools.

 Designed to help you connect with your customers on a deeper level, the Lightspeed customer experience features help companies to transform their websites into stores that consumers want to buy from.
 Aside from more than fifty professional themes that you can use to customize the checkout experience, you can also access a range of other UX tools.

 For instance, business leaders can showcase their products in HD and deliver state-of-the-art navigation.
 There’s also the option to create checkouts that are specifically designed for mobile responsiveness.
 The better your checkout experience, the more likely you are to make a sale.

 Sales, Promotions and Discounts

 Attracting more customers seems to be a big part of the Lightspeed interface, since they give you tools for setting up flash sales, BOGOs, discounts and more.
-Give away products for free, setup temporary discounts and implement free shipping whenever you want.
+Give away products for free, set up temporary discounts and implement free shipping whenever you want.

 A Customizable Checkout

 Sometimes you get stuck with a checkout module because of the platform you choose to go with.
-That's not the case with Lightspeed, since it lets you choose between three different checkout experiences.
+That's not the case with Lightspeed, since it lets you choose between multiple different checkout experiences.

 Multiple Languages, Currencies and Tax Support